NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 ## The Fiji Updater

-Robert Haase
+['Robert Haase']

-Licensed All Rights Reserved
+Licensed all-rights-reserved

 Article about the Fiji Updater explaining how it works in the background.

-Tags: imagej
+Tags: Imagej

-Content type: publication
+Content type: Publication

 [https://analyticalscience.wiley.com/do/10.1002/was.0004000112/](https://analyticalscience.wiley.com/do/10.1002/was.0004000112/)